KeremTAN/Compiler-Lecture/README.md

 ##  <b> Section 1 - Basics Of Compiler  </b>
 &nbsp; In this section a very simple application is developed to understand the basic steps of a compiler. </br>

+&nbsp; Before explaining the steps of a compiler, it is better to first explain what a compiler is and what it does. </br>

+&nbsp; <b><i>A Compiler</i></b> is <b>a program</b> that converts the code in the source file (files such as .java, .cpp, .py, etc.) into machine code that the computer can understand.

-A compiler consists of 3 steps. </br>
+&nbsp; A compiler consists of 3 steps. </br>
 These steps are Front-End, Optimizer and Back-End and these steps consist of sub-steps within themselves.
 * Front-End
     * Scanning Analyzer / Lexer